min2ha/ukwa-site/content/target/62150/index.en.md

   "subject": null
 }

-# Metro: Why I wish we could all go back to having Nokia 3310s

 Article about authors opinion on smart phones in which she questions if she is addicted to using hers for social media and the internet